top of page

 Construction Accidents

-• Being struck by construction materials or debris
+• Being hit by construction materials or debris

 • Falling from scaffolding or ladders